Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ##### Resampling

 Conceptually, our last model was validated on one _training_ set of data and one _test_ set of data.
-Occasionally you'll see a three-way partition of data such as _train_, _test_, and _calibration_ set, but often times it is just a _train_ and _test_ set that were randomly sampled from the entire data set.
-In many cases this is OK, but it could lead you to having more confidence in your model than is warranted.
+Occasionally you'll see a three-way partition of data such as _train_, _test_, and _calibration_ set, but often it is just a _train_ and _test_ set randomly sampled from the entire data set.
+In many cases, this is OK, but it could give you more confidence in your model than warranted.
 Resampling strategies will help to calibrate your model and give you more confidence in its accuracy.
 We can visualize what we mean by resampling in figure \@ref(fig:resamplefig).

 <div class="figure">
 <img src="images/ch7_resample.png" alt="Resampling concept" width="100%" />
 <p class="caption">(\#fig:resamplefig)Resampling concept</p>
 </div>

-A common method that you will find is 10-fold cross validation where the learning procedure is executed 10 times on different training sets (that overlap) and the 10 error estimates are averaged to yield an overall error estimate [@Witten2011].
-Leveraging a framework such as mlr3 makes these efforts (resampling and tuning) much easier.
-Let's look at an example of cross validation in regards to the model that we have already constructed.
+A standard method you will find is 10-fold cross-validation.
+The learning procedure is executed ten times on different training sets (that overlap), and the ten error estimates are averaged to yield an overall error estimate [@Witten2011].
+Leveraging a framework such as mlr3 makes these efforts (resampling and tuning) much more manageable.
+Let's look at an example of cross-validation regarding our already constructed model.

-The task object and learner objects are identical to what we saw in the previous sections.
+The task and learner objects are identical to what we saw in the previous sections.

 ```r